Guided Fly Fishing Adventures in the Heart of Great Smoky

 Chris has spent a lifetime wading the streams of the Southern Appalachians — learning their rhythms, reading their water, and chasing the wild things that live in them.
 As a licensed, insured, and NPS-permitted fly fishing and tenkara guide in Great Smoky Mountains National Park, he brings that depth of experience to every trip.

 Tenkara isn’t just a technique Chris teaches — it’s how he fishes.
-Simple, deliberate, and perfectly matched to the tight, tumbling freestone streams of the Smokies, it’s an approach that strips away the complexity and puts you back in touch with the water.
+Simple, deliberate, and perfectly matched to the tight, tumbling freestone streams around Cataloochee Valley, it’s an approach that strips away the complexity and puts you back in touch with the water.
 Whether it’s your first cast or your thousandth, Chris tailors every guided experience to where you are and where you want to go.

 Beyond the fishing, Chris is a naturalist, a conservationist, and a student of this landscape — its history, its ecology, and the native brook trout that have held on in these headwaters since long before the park existed.
-Guiding here isn’t just a job.
+Guiding in the smokies isn’t just a job.
 It’s a way of staying connected to a place that matters.

 Our Guided Trip